• Skip to primary navigation

 This song was written for Niigata’s Chuetsu area after it suffered a devastating earthquake in 2007.
 I didn’t know this at the time but was told after I attended the festival and it helped me understand why I may have felt so emotional without even truly knowing the context at the time.

 After the fireworks show is over be prepared for a mass exodus!
 If you didn’t have luck finding a hotel in Niigata, then you’re probably going to have to run.
-Of all the festivals we visited, this one was the craziest to depart from.
+Of all the festivals we visited, this one was the wildest to depart from.

 In fact, right before the end of the fireworks we packed up our things and started making our way to the train station while watching the rest of the show from a distance.
 But, regardless of the chaos that ensued after, it was WORTH IT!